njszym/GAOPAW/README.md

     - For cubic symmetry: "lattice_constant": *a* in angstroms
     - For all lower-symmetry structures: "lattice_constant": [unique lattice constants (angstroms) in order of increasing magnitude, unique non-90 lattice angles (degrees) in order of increasing magntitude]

-- Delta-factor (based on equation of state)
+- Delta-factor (based on equation of state, see: https://molmod.ugent.be/deltacodesdft)
     - "eos": [volume (cubic angstroms), bulk modulus (GPa), derivative of bulk modulus with respect to pressure]

 - Bulk modulus